Computational-Rare-Disease-Genomics-WHG/VuTR/pipeline/README.md

 brew install coreutils
 ```

-Other dependencies include `wget`, `curl`, `bgzip` (can be installed from samtools), `tabix` and `docker`.
+Other dependencies include `wget`, `docker (Optional if not using vep)`, `vep`.

 Ensure that you also have ENSEMBL's *homo_sapiens* cache installed for the version of Ensembl being used.

-All other python dependencies are packaged in conda
+All other python dependencies are packaged in conda.

-Go to the root directory and install
+Go to the root directory and install the requirements from the conda environment

 ```bash
 conda env create -f pipeline-env.yml conda activate utr-app-pipeline
 ```

-### Downloading data
+## Running the pipline

+The aim is to make this automated through Snakemake / Nextflow.

 Firstly, we need to create the output directory structure where all of the output files will be held.
 To do this, run the following command.